weihuacern/weihuacern.github.io/_posts/2020-02-20-GRPC_BASIC_AND_EXAMPLES/2020-02-20-GRPC_BASIC_AND_EXAMPLES.md

 gRPC is not the only candidate of microservices communication framework: one can use JSON/XML based HTTP server to transport information also.
 However, as an advanced RPC framework, there are several advantages of gRPC over JSON/XML based HTTP server:

-- Smaller data size: Since gRPC is using Proto buffers as interface description language, gRPC can benefit from Proto buffers on the aspect of data size.
+- **Smaller data size**: Since gRPC is using Proto buffers as interface description language, gRPC can benefit from Proto buffers on the aspect of data size.
 According to [Proto buffers official document](https://developers.google.com/protocol-buffers/docs/overview#whynotxml), Proto buffers are 3 to 10 times smaller than XML data when expressing same data.
-- Faster speed: Since the data size is smaller, the Proto buffers can transport more information in same time with same network bendwidth.
+- **Faster speed**: Since the data size is smaller, the Proto buffers can transport more information in same time with same network bendwidth.
 The binary encoding algorithm makes it faster to be serilized.
 Moreover, the multiplexing of HTTP/2 also improve the message transportation efficiencies.
 According to [Proto buffers official document](https://developers.google.com/protocol-buffers/docs/overview#whynotxml), Proto buffers are 20 to 100 times faster than XML data.
-- Generated programmable object: People usually write a program object that corresponding to the data content when implement JSON/XML based RESTful server.
+- **Generated programmable object**: People usually write a program object that corresponding to the data content when implement JSON/XML based RESTful server.
 One may need to change this data related program object in several places when the data definition changed.
 However, this data format related programmable object is automatically generated, and therefore only change of Protobuf files is needed.

 Moreover, there are several other benefits by using gRPC:

-- Compatible with JSON based HTTP server: Although it is better to have one single communication framework in the full system, two communication frameworks may existed at same time in a system during system migration.
+- **Compatible with JSON based HTTP server**: Although it is better to have one single communication framework in the full system, two communication frameworks may existed at same time in a system during system migration.
 One can move from one microservice to another to replace core communication framework gradually without breaking system.
-- API Documentation: API documentation is a must have for collaborative code development.
+- **API Documentation**: API documentation is a must have for collaborative code development.
 For example, one can use [Swagger](https://swagger.io/) as a RESTful based API documentation tool.
 However, both API documentation and code implementation may need to be revisited if one changed the API data schema.
 However, since the programmable object is automatically generated in gRPC framework, both the documentation and programmable object can be modified accrodingly once Proto file have been changed.

 ## How to setup gRPC server and client?